- Search The Registry

 - My Account

-She was born in Newport News, Virginia, but soon moved to Washington D.C. and then to Philadelphia.
+She was born in Newport News, Virginia, but soon moved to Washington, D.C., and Philadelphia.
 Her stage-singing debut came when she was 15 years old.
-Bailey’s brother Bill was beginning his own career as a tap dancer, and suggested she enter an amateur contest at Philadelphia’s Pearl Theater.
-She entered, won first prize, later won a similar contest at Harlem’s famous Apollo Theater, and decided to pursue a career in entertainment.
+Bailey’s brother Bill was beginning his own career as a tap dancer and suggested she enter an amateur contest at Philadelphia’s Pearl Theater.
+She entered, won first prize, later won a similar contest at Harlem’s Apollo Theater, and decided to pursue a career in entertainment.

-Bailey began by singing and dancing in Philadelphia’s black nightclubs in the 1930s, and soon started performing in other parts of the East Coast.
-In 1941, during World War II, Bailey toured the country with the USO, performing for American troops.
+Bailey began by singing and dancing in Philadelphia’s black nightclubs in the 1930s and soon started performing in other parts of the East Coast.
+In 1941, Bailey toured the country with the USO during World War II, performing for American troops.
 After the tour, she settled in New York.
 Her solo successes as a nightclub performer were followed by acts with such entertainers as Cab Calloway.
 In 1946, Bailey made her Broadway debut in St. Louis Woman.
 As an actress, Bailey was known for her mix of charm and comedic timing.
 Bailey was in the cast of the film Carmen Jones in 1954 and continued to tour and record albums in between her stage and screen performances.

 In 1988, she was awarded the Presidential Medal of Freedom.
-Pearl Bailey, honored for her service to American troops, and named as special delegate to the United Nations (UN) died on August 17, 1990 in Philadelphia.
+Pearl Bailey, honored for her service to American troops and named as a special delegate to the United Nations (UN), died on August 17, 1990, in Philadelphia.

 Black Women in America An Historical Encyclopedia